brettmostert/hrple/README.md

 A Big Shout Out!
 To the people who worked on the following, the work you have done has aided in my learning of the go language and eco-system.

-- project layout inspired by <https://github.com/golang-standards/project-layout>
+- project layout inspired by <https://github.com/golang-standards/project-layout> and <https://github.com/stellar/go>
 - linting from <https://golangci-lint.run>
 - `pkg/cli` inspired by <https://github.com/spf13/cobra>
 - project logo inspired by my horrific graphic design and created with <https://krita.org/en/>